javadalmasi/re-lmgtfy/README.md

 # About
-This is simply a lmgtfy.com remake without ads.
+This is simply a lmgtfy concept in Persian, hosted at http://bmbgk.ir

-# How do I use it?
+# Note
-Simply visit http://arinerron.github.io/re-lmgtfy/ and type in the info it asks for to generate a re-lmgtfy link.
+originally forked from re-lmgtfy but commpletely replace by another script